 You can find this plant in early summer in many garden centers or nurseries.
 If you have a friend with one, you can also try growing a lotus vine through stem cuttings.

-Seeds are started indoors 8 to10 weeks before the expected date of transplant but will need another year before they can start forming flowers.
-Save plants in a greenhouse or move them indoors where temperatures do not get below 45 degrees Fahrenheit (7 C).
+Seeds are started indoors eight to ten weeks before the expected date of transplant but will need another year before they can start forming flowers.
+Save plants in a greenhouse or move them indoors where temperatures do not get below 45 degrees F. (7 C.).

 Lotus Vine Care